dsanz/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 and publish all kinds of files on your sites.
 Pictures, videos, spreadsheets, slide presentations and more can be stored in and shared from the Document Library.
-Document Library instances can be scoped to a @product@ instance, site, or page, so you can work with files where their relevant.
+Document Library instances can be scoped to a @product@ instance, site, or page, so you can work with files where they are relevant.

 In this chapter, you'll learn how to add files, display them, and collaborate on them.
 You can upload all kinds of files, including custom file types, to the